cloudflare/cloudflare-docs/content/dns/additional-options/dnssec/multi-signer-dnssec.md

 ### Model 1

-Whereas in both models all providers have each other's Zone Signing Keys (ZSK) added to their DNSKEY record set, in model 1, only one Key Signing Key (KSK) is used to sign such record sets.
-Management of this KSK and its reference by the DS record (i.e. the Secure Entry Point) is the responsibility of the zone owner or only one provider that the zone owner designates to hold the KSK.
+Whereas in both models all providers have each other's Zone Signing Keys (ZSK) added to their DNSKEY record set, in model 1, only one Key Signing Key (KSK) is used to sign such DNSKEY record sets.
+Management of this KSK and its reference by the DS record (i.e. the Secure Entry Point) is the responsibility of the zone owner or only one provider (designated by the zone owner) to hold the KSK.

 ### Model 2